This package provides helper functions for cleaning data exports from SurveyMonkey.

 Quick and simple approach when working with downloaded or inherited

-files, or when there are too many responses to
+.csv or .xlsx files, or when there are too many responses to

 pull via API.
 (Another highly recommended solution for Advantage and